julzaza/wildwitchherbs/_posts/2026-08-07-preparing-the-womb-european-tradition.md

 Rose was connected with love, beauty, devotion, and emotional opening.
 In fertility folklore, roses often appeared in blessings, offerings, and rituals connected with love and union.

+Many of these plants carried centuries of folklore around women’s traditions, protection, love, and fertility.
+Explore the deeper stories behind these botanical allies in the **[Top Witchy Fertility Herbs](/top-fertility-herbs-witchcraft/)**.

 ---

 ## Household Customs Before Conception